MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/mbbcx/nc-mbbcx-evt_mbb_device_receive_mbim_fragment.md

 ## -description

-> [!WARNING]
-> Some information in this topic relates to prereleased product, which may be substantially modified before it's commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.
->
-> MBBCx is preview only in Windows 10, version 1903.

 A client driver's *EvtMbbDeviceReceiveMbimFragment* event callback function provides the response message returned from its device in response to a previous MBIM control message sent from MBBCx.
 This callback function is the equivalent of the *GetEncapsulatedResponse* request defined in the MBIM specification.